yaroslavyaroslav/OmniFocus-MCP/README.md

 - Translate the PDF of a syllabus into a fully specificed project with tasks, tags, defer dates, and due dates.
 - Turn a meeting transcript into a list of actions
 - Create visualizations of your tasks, projects, and tags
+- Process multiple tasks or projects in a single operation
+- Bulk manage your OmniFocus items efficiently

 ## 🚀 Quick Start